Three Awakenings: Three Experiences of Unity Consciousness

 We looked into each other’s eyes and burst out laughing.
 We laughed long and full at the delightful joke of it all.
 About how one piece of infinity came to another piece of infinity, asking to be made infinite.
 Asking in desperation, out of a crying need, in deep pain.
 And the joke was not only that this piece of infinity wanting so desperately to be infinite already was.
 But I could not have been searching, could not have conceived infinity if I hadn’t already been exactly what I was looking for.

-In Under the Stone Paw, the experience of Unity comes at the end when all the crystal holders come together to perform their appointed task of opening the Hall of Records:
+In Under the Stone Paw, I write again about unity consciousness. the experience of Unity comes at the end when all the crystal holders come together to perform their appointed task of opening the Hall of Records: